ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 - A coreference is used when mentions refer to the same real-world entity.
 Relations are used between distinct entities.
 So, no two mentions should be connected by both coreference and a relation.

-## Annotation with the Ground Truth Editor
+## Annotation with the ground truth editor
 {: #wks_hagte}

-When a human annotator annotates a document, the document is opened in the Ground Truth Editor.
-The Ground Truth Editor is a visual tool that human annotators use to apply labels to text.
+When a human annotator annotates a document, the document is opened in the ground truth editor.
+The ground truth editor is a visual tool that human annotators use to apply labels to text.

 The goal of human annotation is to label mentions, relations, and coreferenced mentions so that the machine learning model can be trained to detect these patterns in unseen text.
 At a minimum, use the tool to annotate entity mentions.
 If the application that will use the resulting model does not need to find and extract coreferences and relation mentions, then you do not need to annotate coreferences and relation mentions.